AleMorales9011/ForgeWare/src/Introduction.md

 To provide developers with a consistent local development environment, Vagrant will be used to create virtual machines pre-configured with all the necessary tools and dependencies.
 `ADVANCED` `VAGRANT` `IAC`

-## Benefits

-1. `Faster Onboarding:` Developers are up and running quickly with a pre-configured environment.
-2. `Reduced Errors:` Automated provisioning and deployment minimize human error.
-3. `Improved Version Control:` Git ensures proper code tracking and collaboration.
-4. `Scalable Infrastructure:` Terraform and Kubernetes handle scaling needs.
-5. `Efficient Delivery:` CI/CD pipeline automates builds, tests, and deployments.
-6. `Consistent Development Environments:` Vagrant provides a uniform development experience for everyone.

-## Conclussion
+# Conclussion

 This combination of scripts automates the entire development and deployment process, saving time, increasing efficiency, and reducing errors.
-This allows your team to focus on developing innovative features for your e-commerce platform.
+This allows software engineering teams to focus on developing innovative features faster and more efficiently.

+# Next

+We will use IAC concepts to automate the creation of users, directories, and groups with a Bash script.